By Dawn M. Martinez

 Tracking and reporting tools: Analyze the vendors' tracking and reporting capabilities.

 The pilot lets you actually use the vendor's tools to track merchant response and produce necessary reports.
-The vendor may look good in boardroom presentations, but the pilot either confirms a vendor's capacity or exposes
+The vendor may look good in boardroom presentations, but the pilot either confirms a vendor's capacity or exposes its weaknesses.

 By combining all of this information, you can get a good picture of important variables such as merchant response, the success rate for PCI compliance, your personal experiences with the vendor, program costs, and how quickly the vendor can develop and implement the program.